-Every member of our outstanding faculty has been chosen on the basis of his or her experience and qualifications, and also on their commitment to creating a positive experience for each child.
-Their dedication and caring , their availability to parents and their collegial nature are hallmarks of our community.
+Every member of our outstanding faculty has been chosen on the basis of his or her experience and qualifications, and also to their commitment to creating a positive learning experience for each child.
+Their dedication and caring , their availability to parents and their collegial nature are hallmarks of our very dedicated community.

 If students are our reason for being, then faculty are our models for our way of being.
 They embody the excellence, inclusiveness, creativity and commitment that lie at the heart of our mission.
 When we hear from alumni about the highlights of their time at Levey, we hear about their connection to faculty and the motivation they derived from those bonds.

 B.A.English, Minor Communications, University of New Hampshire

 Jeff chose to enter into education twenty-seven years ago because he wanted to help children as he had been helped in his childhood.
 It was a baseball coach and a teacher who comforted and guided him during one of the roughest times of his life when his father nearly passed away from several severe heart attacks in the span of two years when Jeff was a teenager in New Hampshire.
 He was able to keep his focus in school and maintain a positive outlook on life because these two important role models were there for him when he needed them most.

 As a teacher and now as an administrator, Jeff brings the same skill set to his students and faculty that his coach and teacher brought to him: a kind, listening ear, a caring mentor, a very positive forward-thinker, and a role model to look up to each day.
 After being in a self-contained classroom for several years first in New Hampshire public schools then in independent schools in Southern California, Jeff was asked to coordinate his school’s diversity committee.
 He found his true passion — affecting a larger community with sustained change for the greater good.
 That decision to spearhead such important work many years ago propelled him on his current professional path and journey to Levey Day School.